G01d3nW01f/metasploit_setup.sh/README.md

 # metasploit_setup.sh

-ShellScript of setups for WPscan in ubuntu or LinuxMint
+ShellScript for setups to Metasploit-Framework in ubuntu or LinuxMint